ephraim17/Portfolio-Project-2-buy-vb.com/README.md

 - They were approximately 1.04 Billion Mobile Money accounts in 2019, with most users coming from East Africa.

 - In 2019 alone, Mobile Money transactions in East Africa reached a value of 293.4 Billion Dollars in annual revenue.

+- The people who use Mobile Money to buy from us either don't have a visa card or they just find it more convenient to use their Mobile Money account.

 [Click the link to visit the website!](https://buy-vbb.myshopify.com/ "buy-vb.com's Homepage")